-The remote curriculum – what is taught to students at home
+The remote curriculum: what is taught to children at home

-In KS1 & KS2 (Years 1-6), teachers will set work that the children can access on Mathletics, Times Table Rockstars (TTRS), from previous homework and spellings.
+In key stage 1 and key stage 2 (years 1-6), teachers will set work that the children can access on Mathletics, Times Table Rockstars (TTRS), from previous homework and spellings, through Spelling Shed.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?